pygreece/community/organization/principals/en.md

 ## Summary

-The document is analyzing the structure of the PyGreece AMKE, as the legal entity of the Community, and the PyGreece Community principals.
-A nice schema, summarizing the PyGreece AMKE structure and the main activities done by the Community is the following:
+The document is analyzing the structure of the PyGreece AMKE, as the legal entity of the community, and the PyGreece community principals.
+A nice schema, summarizing the PyGreece AMKE structure and the main activities done by the community is the following:

 ![PyGreece Organizational Structure](../../assets/img/pygreece_organizational_structure.jpg)

 ## PyGreece AMKE

 ### Board of Directors

 The board of directors is the main body of PyGreece AMKE.
 It's responsible for any strategic decision regarding the present & the future of the organization.
 Furthermore:

 - Decides the budget, venue & dates of PyCon Greece.
-- Decides the budget of all Python Community projects led by PyGreece Community members.
+- Decides the budget of all Python community projects led by PyGreece community members.

 ### Directors